tensorflow/tfx/tfx/examples/mnist/README.md

 *   The trainer must be configured with TFX [Generic Trainer] (https://github.com/tensorflow/community/blob/master/rfcs/20200117-tfx-generic-trainer.md).

-*   Model validation (will be supported in tfma v2 Evaluator) and Pusher component are WIP.

 *   The dataset included in this example consists of a selection of 500 records from the MNIST dataset, converted to tfrecord format.
 Each record is a tf.Example with 2 columns of data: 'image/floats' representing